scala-ide/docs/tutorials/lift24scalaide20/index.rst

 To be able to import the project into Eclipse we are going to use the `sbteclipse`_ plugin for sbt to generate the Eclipse project files (.project, .classpath, etc.).

-*	In your home folder create the ``.sbt/plugins/build.sbt`` with the following contents:
+*	In your home folder create the file ``.sbt/plugins/build.sbt`` with the following contents:

 	.. code-block:: scala